 Nine in a row winning manager Walter Smith shares his ten of the best.

-THIS season we’ll be re-publishing a much loved programme feature where various former players and staff talk about some of their favourite experiences and tales from football in 10 of the Best.
+WE will be re-publishing a much loved programme feature where various former players and staff talk about some of their favourite experiences and tales from football in 10 of the Best.

-Today nine-in-a-row boss Walter Smith discusses his time as a player at Dumbarton, beating Leeds United at Elland Road in ’92 and much more.
+Nine-in-a-row boss Walter Smith discusses his time as a player at Dumbarton, beating Leeds United at Elland Road in ’92 and much more.

 Best Player I Played With